lsqproduction/fsi/README.md

 The `dist` directory contains the bundled code that is pushed to Google Apps Script.

-2 Files should be added to your apps script project:
+The following files files should be added to your apps script project:
 - code.HASH
 - index.html